EarthLink Digital Millennium Copyright Act Policy

 For more details on the information required for valid notification, see 17 U.S.C.
 512(c)(3).

-You should be aware that, under the DCMA, making a misrepresentation in a DMCA notification concerning copyright infringement may make the notifying party liable for any damages, including costs and attorney's fees, incurred by the alleged infringer, by any copyright owner, by the copyright owner's authorized licensee or by EarthLink.
+You should be aware that, under the DCMA, making a misrepresentation in a DMCA notification concerning copyright infringement may make the notifying party liable for any damages, including costs and attorney's fees, incurred by the alleged infringer, any copyright owner, the copyright owner's authorized licensee or EarthLink.

-If your content has been removed or access to your content has been disabled as a result of a notice of copyright infringement, you may file a counter-notification with EarthLink's designated agent at the address listed above.
+If your content has been removed or access to your content has been disabled as a result of a notice of copyright infringement, you may file a counter-notification with EarthLink's designated agent.
 Your counter-notification must contain all of the following:

-If EarthLink receives a valid counter-notification, the DMCA provides that the removed material will be restored, or access re-enabled ten to fourteen business days following receipt of the counter-notification.
+If EarthLink receives a valid counter-notification, in accordance with the DMCA, EarthLink will restore the removed material or re-enable access to it ten to fourteen business days following receipt of the counter-notification.

-In addition to the rights and procedures set forth in the DMCA, under the EarthLink Acceptable Use Policy, EarthLink reserves the right to terminate or suspend accounts of its members known to EarthLink to be repeat infringers of copyrights.
+In addition to the rights and procedures set forth in the DMCA, under the EarthLink Acceptable Use Policy EarthLink reserves the right to terminate or suspend the accounts of its subscribers known to EarthLink to be repeat infringers of copyrights.